7Dany6/MLDM-exam-project/README.md

 2) for each column of categorical feature a bar plot was built.
 It was found that in the column D_66 NAN values take almost 90% of the data.
 This is the highest level among all categorical features.
 But if we use model based on the tree-algorithms, then it tackles with the NAN values itself.
 In general, the maximum amount of unique values among categorical features is 8, it means that One-Hot Encoding will suit the model.
 Also as an idea of dropping some columns, which correlate with each other in a high level, I propose to work with the correlation matrix.

+28.11 - Alina Mikhaylenko: Built a gradient boosting model on one of the data chunks.
+After analyzing the results, I'm going to try to train the model on several chunks at once and see how the quality of the model changes for its further development.